The Best Fridge Temperature to Keep Food Fresh—And Safe

 That’s according to Lawrence Goodridge, the Ian and Jayne Munro chair in food safety at McGill University.
 “Anything above that and bacteria can potentially grow.”
-When food is kept between 4 C and 60 C, bacteria may double in as little as 20 minutes.
+When food is kept any higher, bacteria may double in as little as 20 minutes.

 Refrigerate leftovers within two hours of cooking

 That even goes for pizza, rice and vegetables.
-Reheat those meals to 74 C, says Goodridge.
-Bacteria can grow while food is in the fridge, so don’t eat leftovers cold.
+Be sure to reheat those meals to 74°C, too, says Goodridge.
+Bacteria can grow while food is in the fridge, so you should also avoid eating leftovers cold.

 You can also thaw it in cold water, says Farber—it maintains a consistent temperature.

-Here are 12 things you should never microwave.
+Here are the expiration dates you should never ignore.